Concepts·

 The Software Parallel

 This is exactly what happens in software development.
-Companies often start with a few developers building simple solutions.
-As they grow, they keep adding new features, new services and new infrastructure without proper planning.
+Companies start with a few developers building simple solutions.
+As they grow, they keep adding features, services, and infrastructure without proper planning.
+Eventually, everything starts breaking down -- outages, lost data, frustrated customers.

 The Costly Recovery